-- i.
-Locate the noisiest elements of the development away from any existing or planned residential, and include an adequate landscaped buffer to residential to ensure that there are no significant adverse effects through noise and disturbance; - ii.
-Ensure that there are no adverse effects on the Kennet Meadows major landscape feature tThrough sensitive design, layout and landscaping, ensure that development does not detract from the character and appearance of the Kennet Meadows major landscape feature; - iii.
+- Locate the noisiest elements of the development away from any existing or planned residential, and include an adequate landscaped buffer to residential to ensure that there are no significant adverse effects through noise and disturbance; - Through sensitive design, layout and landscaping, ensure that development does not detract from the character and appearance of the Kennet Meadows major landscape feature; - iii.
 Avoid negative impacts on drainage, water quality and flood risk on or off the site, including in relation to the river intake and groundwater protection zone of the nearby Fobney Water Treatment Works; - iv.
-Take account of potentially contaminated land and potential odour issues arising from the sewage treatment works;

-iv.
-Avoid negative effects on Protect and where possible enhance biodiversity, particularly related to any development in close proximity to the waterwayswatercourses, based on the findings of an ecological assessment;

-- v.vi.
-Protect existing public rights of way and enhance links to the east, across the A33; - vi.vii.
-Safeguard land which is needed for mass rapid transit routes and stops; - viii.
-Take steps to mitigate any significant adverse impacts on the transport network; and - vii.ix.
-Take account of the potential impact on water and wastewater infrastructure in conjunction with Thames Water, and make provision for upgrades where required; and - viii.x.
+Take account of potentially contaminated land and potential odour issues arising from the sewage treatment works; - v.
+Protect and where possible enhance biodiversity, particularly related to any development in close proximity to the watercourses, taking the findings of an ecological assessment into account; - vi.
+Protect existing public rights of way and enhance links to the east, across the A33; - vii.
+Safeguard land which is needed for proposed mass rapid transit routes and stops; - viii.
+Take steps to mitigate any significant adverse impacts on the transport network; - ix.
+Take account of the potential impact on water and wastewater infrastructure in conjunction with Thames Water, and make provision for upgrades where required; and - x.
 Provide measures to ensure that the increase in new employment opportunities offers benefits to the local workforce, including through employment, skills and training measures.

-Development in surrounding areas will be in line with the following provisions for each sub-area:
+Development in surrounding areas will be in line with the following provisions for each subarea: